 Breathtaking, awe-inspiring, spectacular, magnificent?
 No adjective can ever describe the beauty of Batanes!

 Batanes is located in the northernmost part of the Philippines.
-The province is not very popular to foreigners unlike El Nido, Coron and Boracay, but it is a dream to us Filipinos to be able to visit Batanes once in our lifetime.
+The province is not very popular with foreigners unlike El Nido, Coron and Boracay, but it is a dream for us Filipinos to be able to visit Batanes once in our lifetime.

 And what it most amazing about Batanes is that they were able to preserve many historical sites and landmarks that allows you to journey back to the Spanish era and World War II.
 Most of the places are still untouched and old structures originally preserved.
 Batanes is the only province in the country with protected landscape and seascape.
 Kudos to Batanes LGU!
 Great job!